wilcoxen-courses/e110-github/README.md

 This is a starter exercise to get everyone up to speed in using GitHub for computational assignments.

-To see these instructions with better formatting, open the file in Atom and then turn on the Markdown preview by choosing "Packages > Markdown Preview > Toggle Preview".
+If you're viewing this file on your computer, you can see the formatted version by opening the file in Atom and then turn on the Markdown preview by choosing "Packages > Markdown Preview > Toggle Preview".

 ### Instructions